CodeOfficer/app-engine-addon-theme-demo/README.md

   - [Ember Engines](http://ember-engines.com)
   - [Ember Theme Changer](https://www.npmjs.com/package/ember-theme-changerr)

-### Demo-addon
+### demo-ui-addon

 This addon leverages the `ember-theme-changerr` addon to serve up different theme files with your host app.
 It shares a `themeChanger` service with the app, which can then be injected into engines that depend on it. `ember-theme-changerr` is configured with a `defaultTheme` which can then be changed at any time through its `themeChanger` service.
 Optionally, a cookie can be set when the active theme changes so that the `defaultTheme` can be overridden if the app is refreshed.

-### Demo-ui-addon

-This addon demonstrates centrally storing shared components that will later be styled by themes stored in `demo-addon`.
+This addon also demonstrates centrally storing shared components that will later be styled by themes.
 Of note: Other addons or engines that consume this addon need to specify this addon as a dependency and not a dev dependency.

 ### Demo-engine